-Design Sojourn was founded in 2005 as a means to exist virtually on the confluence of Good Industrial Design and the Internet.
-Design Sojourn has since become a leading web authority on design strategy, design research, design management, good industrial design and design thinking.
+Design Sojourn was founded in 2005 by Brian Ling to exist virtually on the confluence of Design and the Internet by publishing forward thinking articles on strategies for good design and creating clever product.

-At the end of September 2010, almost 5 years after Design Sojourn was founded, the Brand evolved into a multidisciplinary design consultancy that focuses on creating next generation strategic design propositions that go beyond products, and into services, systems and processes.
+At the end of September 2010, Design Sojourn evolved into a design consultancy that focuses on helping organizations leverage on design driven innovation to make people’s lives better through creating next generation business solutions that range from products, services, systems and processes.

 Design Sojourn is based in Singapore and is supported by strategic partners from Singapore and around the world.

 1) Holistic design strategies that range from best in class service experience models, commercial design languages that fulfil business needs, manufacturing viable and resolved industrial (product) designs, to marketing, communications and new media solutions.

 2) Realistic user centred insights underpinned by design research.